lm209/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 ________________________________________________________________________________________________________
-his is a "work-in-progress" Guide.
+This is a "work-in-progress" Guide.
 All Thanks goes to @ripplingsnake for his great work to make this OS compatible with the Asus Rog Ally.
 ________________________________________________________________________________________________________

 1.